 Below are some of the professionals that can be covered:

 - Project Managers

-Almost all businesses are well advised to consider Public Liability insurance.
-In Australia, it is the core insurance for most business owners, contractors and sole traders.
-An everyday slip-and-fall accident incurred by someone coming on to your premises could cost your businesses tens of thousands of dollars so this type of insurance is one your business really shouldn’t be without.
+Almost all businesses are well advised to consider public liability insurance.
+In Australia, it is the core insurance for most small business owners, contractors and sole traders.
+An everyday slip-and-fall accident incurred by someone coming on to your premises could cost your businesses tens of thousands of dollars so this type of business insurance is one your business really shouldn’t be without.